wilsprouse/422-proj2/README.md

 So creating a crossword with all the flags would wield a command that looks like:

-$ python3 run.py -c 4 -r 4 -d dictionary.txt -e output.html -m 2 -k 4
+$ python3 run.py crossword -c 4 -r 4 -d dictionary.txt -e output.html -m 2 -k 4

 Tests: